-There are so many wonderful places to visit in Tuscany but some would argue that a trip to the medieval hill town of Volterra is an absolute must.
+There are so many wonderful places to visit in Tuscany and some would argue that a trip to the medieval hill town of Volterra is an absolute must.
 It’s more famous neighbour San Gimignano is undoubtedly spectacular with its spectacular hilltop position, numerous medieval towers and cobbled streets but is unfortunately overcrowded with tourists most of the time.
 Volterra, on the other hand, is more tranquil and a more relaxed experience for the visitor.

 Our Volterra tours reveal this beautiful medieval hill town located in the Tuscany region and was an Etruscan settlement.
 It was very wealthy in the 4th century B.C. due to exporting minerals, iron objects and alabaster.
 More than two thousand years have passed since the Etruscans first began carving alabaster but it is still crafted today in the city of Volterra and, even today, Volterra is one of the best places to purchase alabaster in Italy.